vaibhavi2023-code/CODESOFT/README.md

 # CODESOFT
-This is my first Github repositry .
+This is my first Git repositry .
+Author - Vaibhavi Agrawal